wp-plugins/image-price-calculator/readme.txt

 	   <option id="nameImage3" value="5">Option1</option>
 	   <option id="nameImage4" value="11">Option1</option>

+Note: The images are superimposed, so the background must be transparent.
-Note: The images have to be .png
+      The images have to be .png
+      For the CSS, the images are from the "imgClass" class

 == Screenshots ==